Phantom pain

 • poor circulation.

-There is no single treatment option that works for everyone.
-You may need to try different medications or non-medication options or a combination of both, to find one that works for you.
+There’s no single treatment that works for everyone.
+You may need to try different medicines or non-medicine options, or a combination of both, to find one that works for you.
+Some studies suggest that a team approach (including GPs, surgeons, anaesthetists, pain specialists, physiotherapists and occupational specialists) is most effective in treating this condition.

-There are a few things you can do to ease the pain.
+There are things you can do to help ease phantom limb pain and the pain in your stump after amputation.

 • Slowly tighten and release the muscle in your limb.